Yabuale/Telegram-Bot/README.md

 # Telegram-Bot
-A simple telegram bot with java
+A simple telegram echo bot with java